 Memory foam mattresses in general, including Tempur-Pedic, localize and absorb motion.
 This characteristic makes the mattresses couple friendly in that it allows one person to move around on or get up off the bed without the other person being much disturbed or disturbed at all by the movement.

-Tempur-Pedic's use of higher-density foam in many of its beds may give it a slight edge in motion isolation over its less-density competition and memory foam beds overall.
+Tempur-Pedic's use of higher-density foam in many of its beds may give it a slight edge in motion isolation over its less-dense competition.
 At least 15% of Tempur-Pedic owners praise the mattress for having good-to-excellent motion isolation.
 Less than 2% complain of poor motion isolation.